philpagel/debian-headless/readme.md

 `ARCH` indicates the target processor architecture – e.g. `arm`, `amd`, ...
-This variable is used to construct the correct folder name (`install.amd`) for initrd.  `LABEL` is the CD volume label and `USBDEV` is the device that represents you usb stick.
+This variable is used to construct the correct folder name (`install.amd`) for initrd.  `LABEL` is the CD volume label and `USBDEV` is the device that represents your usb stick.
 The latter is needed for `make usb` and `make FAT`

 This script comes with a `preseed.cfg` file that contains the bare minimum for a headless installation.
 Feel free to modify it to your taste.
 For